 Arjumand joined DCEFF in 2012 as a programmer with the intention of continuing her dedication to public programming.
 She came from the National Gallery of Art’s Adult Programming department where she was first exposed to the importance of continuing educational outreach programs for families and individuals outside school realms.
 Arjumand has a degree in Art History, Political Science and South Asian Studies from the University of Toronto and a Master’s Degree in Museum Studies from Johns Hopkins University.
 Her involvement with DCEFF has further developed her passion for the environment and strong desire to make a difference.

-Heidi Hermisson joined the Festival as a Development Manager in August 2015.
+Heidi Hermisson joined the Festival as a Development Manager in 2015.
+In addition to managing the development team, she is the point of contact for Friends of the Festival and manages events.
 She previously worked at the American Academy in Berlin, where she managed their signature annual event, and at the Brookings Institution, where she coordinated events and programs.
-She has an MA in Political Science from the University of North Carolina Chapel Hill and a BA from the University of Pittsburgh, and speaks German and French.
-Having returned to DC after living in Europe for a number of years, she is enjoying exploring the the rich nature and family-friendly bike trails in DC.
+She has an MA in Political Science from the University of North Carolina Chapel Hill and a BA from the University of Pittsburgh.
+She speaks German and French and lived in Europe for several years.

 Director of Public Relations